harvester/harvester/enhancements/20230830-managed-dhcp.md

 Prepare a Harvester cluster consists of multiple nodes (2+).
 We'll need to create two cluster networks so each Harvester node should have more than two NICs.

 1. Install the `vm-dhcp-controller` chart
-1. Create a cluster network called `provider-all` (the cluster network consists of **all the nodes**)
+2. Create a cluster network called `provider-all` (the cluster network consists of **all the nodes**)
-1. Create a network config called `provider-all-nc` for the cluster network `provider-all` with all nodes and one of their NICs as the uplink
+3. Create a network config called `provider-all-nc` for the cluster network `provider-all` with all nodes and one of their NICs as the uplink
-1. Create another cluster network called `provider-cp` (the cluster network consists of **only the control plane nodes**)
+4. Create another cluster network called `provider-cp` (the cluster network consists of **only the control plane nodes**)
-1. Create a network config called `provider-cp-nc` for the cluster network `provider-cp` with only the control plane nodes and one of their NICs as the uplink
+5. Create a network config called `provider-cp-nc` for the cluster network `provider-cp` with only the control plane nodes and one of their NICs as the uplink
-1. Create a VM network called `priv-net-all` with cluster network `provider-all` selected.
+6. Create a VM network called `priv-net-all` with cluster network `provider-all` selected.
 The VLAN ID should be set with a number which is not in use in the premises, say, `817`.
-1. Create another VM network called `priv-net-cp` with cluster network `provider-cp` selected.
-The VLAN ID should be set with a number which is not in use in the premises and the above VM network, say, `689`.
-1. Create a VM called `test-vm` with two NICs attaching to the `priv-net-all` and the `priv-net-cp` networks respectively.
-Also, the NIC's MAC address for `priv-net-all` is `02:d4:6f:a8:bc:ed` and the other for `priv-net-cp` is `24:ab:56:78:9c:01`.

-From now on, the steps will interact with the managed DHCP feature.

-1. Create an IPPool object `priv-net-all` with the following YAML content:
+7. Create an IPPool object `priv-net-all` with the following YAML content:

     ```yaml
     apiVersion: network.harvesterhci.io/v1alpha1